 While this preferential treatment is attractive to potential investors who might otherwise be hesitant to fund a startup, it’s important to be aware that you could create a preferred overhang by offering this type of share.

 An overhang is what results when the amount your investors could claim in a cashout exceeds the amount the company is worth.
 In other words, they could scoop up all the earnings and leave your common stockholders with nothing.

 Still, anyone who’s pouring millions into an early-stage company will want the assurance of owning preferred shares, and their backing is essential.

 The key is to educate yourself about the share authorization process and ensure that you take advice from people who understand the different kinds of stock and what they’ll mean for your business in the long run.

 Get straightforward answers to all your startup questions from Wiss CPA Matthew Barbieri.

 This article is based on an episode of the WTFAQ Podcast.

-C-Corporation, Delaware, Early Stage, entrepreneurs, Founders, investing, investment, investor, Matt Barbieri, Overhang, Shares, Stakeholders, Startup, Stock, valuation, Way Too Frequently Asked Questions, WTFAQ
+C-Corporation, Delaware, Early Stage, entrepreneurs, Founders, investing, investment, investor, Matt Barbieri, New Media, Overhang, Shares, Stakeholders, Startup, Stock, valuation, Way Too Frequently Asked Questions, WTFAQ